BlankSlateCode/wp-insella/README.md

-# WordPress Insella aka WordPress Composer Skeleton
+# WordPress in sella aka WordPress Composer Skeleton

 This is based on the structure of [WordPress Skeleton](https://github.com/markjaquith/WordPress-Skeleton) but replacing the Git Submodule dependency with [Composer](https://getcomposer.org/).

-Insella is Italian for 'in the saddle' and was initially used for <http://insella.co.uk>.
+In sella is Italian for 'in the saddle' and was initially used for <http://insella.co.uk>.

 This tries to make the benefits of WordPress Skeleton available for a wider audience:

+1. This readme should get you fully started with WordPress installed and uploads working
 1. Composer in my view is easier to understand than learning about Git Submodules
 1. Composer should be able to install on hosts that don't have Git
 1. I agree with the idea that [Composer is a more appropriate tool to use than Git Submodules](https://roots.io/using-composer-with-wordpress/)
-1. I've tried to simplify the Skeleton even more removing memcache, capistrano and WP-CLI - if you're using those you're quite capable of forking this to include them
 1. The directory structure remains compatible with WordPress Skeleton, so you should be able to mix in the extra WordPress Skeleton goodies when you get to them
 1. There's a separate `wp-config-skeleton.php` file so that you don't have to fork this repo which makes it easier to get WordPress updates
+1. This is a [Composer Package](https://packagist.org/packages/ianchanning/wordpress-insella) so instead of cloning you can call `composer create-project ianchanning/wordpress-insella .` in your httpdocs directory
-1. It still encourages local development with the `local-config.php` file
+1. It still encourages local development with the `local-config.php` file and allows all the other great stuff you can do with WordPress-Skeleton
-1. This readme should get you fully started with WordPress installed and uploads working

-**This setup relies on having FTP, Database and SSH access and running the PHP commands to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) on your webserver.**
+**This setup relies on having SSH access and running the PHP commands to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) on your webserver.**

 If you don't have Git on your webserver, follow the [No git and no composer setup](#no-git-and-no-composer-setup) section below.
 There's a [Media Temple installation guide](#media-temple-grid-service-installation) at the bottom as that happens to be what I'm using.